 Old smart phones, even if factory settings have been restored and the data erased, still contain information.
 This is of course also true for USB sticks, practice computers, photocopiers with a hard disc etc.

-I have blogged about the issues with Skype in patient care, and I was pleased to read in the handout: “Skype is not recommended for telehealth consultations but has not been deemed ‘unsuitable’.
+I have blogged about the issues with Skype in patient care.
+From the handout: “Skype is not recommended for telehealth consultations but has not been deemed ‘unsuitable’.
 There are privacy, confidentiality and quality issues and many doctors who start with Skype end up upgrading to commercial systems.”

-Last but not least: good old email is not suitable to transfer patient information.
+Last but not least: email is not suitable to transfer patient information.
 Encrypted email is the preferred option.

 It is sad that the eHealth practice incentive payments (PIP) by the government are only paid to practices taking part in the PCEHR.
 As a result costly software, system and security upgrades will not be a budget priority for many practices.

 - Online communication for education: risks, responsibilities and rewards.
 Workshop by Prof Stephen Trumble, Ms Nicole Harvey.
 GPET 13 Conference, Perth

 - General professionalism online – handout by MDA National